sweattep/modern_quotes/README.md

 >It left us free, but it also left us homeless, penniless, ignorant, nameless and friendless.

+>to be ignorant of one's ignorance is the malady of the ignorant

 >Muscles build and recover during periods of rest

 >stop explaining yourself to fools